← Back

 But, it enables nonprofit professionals and the culturally competent communications consultants they engage to cultivate authentic connections built on trust, respect, and inclusion.
 That's essential for effectively communicating with and understanding the nuanced struggles facing the different communities CDFIs and related mission-driven nonprofits serve.

-It requires deliberately and consistently engaging with people based on their self-identified intersectional identities.
+It requires deliberately and consistently engaging with people based on their self-identified intersectional characteristics.
 That's a way nonprofit leaders can foster authentic community collaborations, leading to more meaningful relationships and drive impact.

 Practicing cultural humility also empowers CDFI sector leaders to work effectively with culturally competent consultants with lived experience in marginalized groups to confront and dismantle power disparities and established structural barriers to drive more program impact.